babafeng/forward/README.md

 # forward

-forward is a lightweight and high-performance port forwarding and proxy tool written in Go.
+forward is a security & lightweight & high-performance port forwarding and proxy tool written in Go.
 It supports TCP/UDP port forwarding, intranet penetration (reverse proxy), and multiple proxy protocols (HTTP, SOCKS5, SSH, TLS) with protocol sniffing on the same port.

 ## Features